What is India Plastics Pact?

 - Brands, retailers, importers, manufacturers, wholesalers, suppliers, hospitality businesses selling products in plastic packaging

 - Businesses that manage, collect, recycle and/or reprocess plastic waste

-- Organizations and institutions that commit to supporting the delivery of the India Plastics Pact targets
+- Organisations and institutions that commit to supporting the delivery of the India Plastics Pact targets

-- Including Regional, State, and Central Government, NGOs, sector associations and bodies, financial institutions, academia, researchers, technology providers, informal waste sector organizations, and Producer Responsibility Organizations
+- Including Regional, State, and Central Government, NGOs, sector associations and bodies, financial institutions, academia, researchers, technology providers, informal waste sector organisations, and Producer Responsibility Organisations

 What is expected from stakeholders who join and support the Pact?

-- embed the India Plastics Pact targets in their organization
+- embed the India Plastics Pact targets in their organisation

 - contribute to working groups